 I’ve been teasing you and I’m only a little sorry about it.
 I shared Part 1 of How to Butcher a Deer and I’ve got the second part almost done.
 I’m going to feed you one more small little teaser in the … Continue reading How To Wrap Meat with Butcher Wrap

-I need to preface this by saying the following; Making jerky isn’t Super Quick!
+IMaking Homemade Jerky isn’t Super Quick!
 Easy!
-Fast! but this recipe is simple.
+Fast! but this recipe is Simple!
 If you equate easy/quick/simple together…well then you probably shouldn’t be making jerky.
 BUT!
-If you’re looking for a jerky recipe that … Continue reading Home Jerky Making Made Simple
+If you’re looking for a jerky recipe that doesn’t involve fancy prep, no fancy tools besides a dehydrator or oven and is dang delicious… I’m your gal!
+Continue reading Home Jerky Making Made Simple

 Both of my boys (and now a baby girl!) have been around the hunting, farming, slaughtering, butchering and processing of animals since birth.
 It’s a year round, every day occurrence over here at Fort Schat.
 Naturally, we had to find … Continue reading How We Safely Include Our Children In Butchering and Processing Meat